International Studies (BA)

 More reasons to choose Leiden University.

-The Hague: the perfect location for Urban Studies
+The Hague: the perfect location for International Studies

 The International Studies programme is taught in The Hague.
 The city, which is only a short train ride away from Leiden, has around 550,000 inhabitants, representing a large number of nationalities from a wide variety of backgrounds.
 It is the seat of Dutch government and is home to many embassies and over 200 international organisations.